 Email: email@example.com (include in the subject line: AVMA Council on Public Health and Regulatory Veterinary Medicine)

-If you still think this has no affect on you or anyone you know and love, read below my letter about service dogs.
+If you still think this has no affect on you or anyone you know and love, here is a copy of the letter I sent before the vote.
+Below that you'll see a response (in green text) from a woman who had to make a choice about her service dogs.
+Sad but true.

 While this all seems ludicrous and that we shouldn't bother with a response, dog food manufacturers are protecting their interests with more than canine nutrition at stake.
 Many service dogs are no longer allowed to do their jobs.